akka/akka/akka-docs/scala/futures.rst

 Introduction
 ------------

-In Akka, a `Future <http://en.wikipedia.org/wiki/Futures_and_promises>`_ is a data structure used to retrieve the result of some concurrent operation.
-This operation is usually performed by an ``Actor`` or by the ``Dispatcher`` directly.
+In Scala, a `Future <http://en.wikipedia.org/wiki/Futures_and_promises>`_ is a data structure used to retrieve the result of some concurrent operation.
 This result can be accessed synchronously (blocking) or asynchronously (non-blocking).

 Execution Contexts
 ------------------